innovativemedicine/haplorec-wui/source/dependencyGraph.rst

 Issues you may encounter
 ++++++++++++++++++++++++

-The node's level is used to determine which column it goes in, but which row the node is placed is arbitrary.
-This causes issues in the appearance of the graph.
-Some cases are if a node depends on two other nodes in its column or if a node depends on another node in the same level but they are not placed in adjacent rows.

-For example if Phenotypes, Genotypes, and Haplotypes have the same level, and Phentoypes is dependent on genotypes and haplotypes the graph may appear like this:
+Although the nodes are placed by their column level and row level, an issue arises when two nodes depend on one starting node in the same column.

+For example if both Genotypes and Phenotypes are dependant of Haplotypes the Graph will apper like so.
+The line connecting Haplotypes and Phenotypes goes straight through Genotypes instead of going around it. jsPlumb Library may have curved lines that will go around the nodes.

 .. figure:: pictures/messedGraph.png
     :align: center

+Another issue is if a node's column level is less than its dependant's, meaning its column number is greater than its dependant's column number.

+For example the dependencies A,B,C, and D with dependants[A]=[B,D], dependants[B]=[C], dependants[C]=[D], dependants[D]=[]
+will have columnLevels [D:0,A:1,C:1,B:2].
+This means B will appear on the left of A, even though B depends on A.

 What the dependency graph does with input files
 ===============================================